kawam1123/translation/_pages/FMC-tutorial-v3.md

 R R2 R' L L2 L'
 U U2 U' D D2 D'
 F F2 F' B B2 B'
+61
+62 APPENDIX B. NOTATION
+Other moves
+Other moves include:
+• Wide moves: denoted by a lowercase w after the letter (for example Uw or Rw' or Dw2) denote a “wide turn”: you have to move the inner layer together with the outer one.
+For
+example:
+Rw
+These moves are sometimes also denoted by a lowercase letter (the move in the picure would be r), although this notation is not standard.
+• Cube rotations: denoted by x, y and z, they describe a rotation of the whole cube (3 layers, if you want), with the rule that x follows R, y = follows U and z = follows F. The usual modificators can be used: for example y2 denotes a 180° rotation of the cube along the U/D axis.
+• Inner layer moves: M = R L' x', E = U D' y' and S = F' B z.
+M E S
+This inner layer moves notation cannot be used in official FMC solutions.
 -->

 ## 付録C　Reto Bubendorfの詰めキューブ練習 (Some exercises by Reto Bubendorf)